AlperenErdogan99/AlperenErdogan99/README.md

 Hi, I’m Alperen.
 I graduated from Electronics and Communication Engineering in 2021.
 During my university education, I worked in the following topcs:
- * Embedded Software/Hardware
- * Machine Learning
- * Deep Learning
+ * Embedded Software/Hardware, Machine Learning and Deep Learning

 After that I started to my professional life as an embedded software engineer.